Access4all/adg/pages/contribute/README.md

 We welcome everyone who wants to join our initiative, be it with adding new contents, fixing typos or bugs, etc.

-## What you can do
+Let us make the Internet a more accessible place together!

-### Discuss about accessibility and the guide
+## Discuss about accessibility and the guide

 Come and [join our Slack team] or [create an issue on GitHub].

-### Contribute code
+## Contribute code

 Improve the guide by fixing bugs or adding code examples.
 The code is completely open-source and can be found on GitHub under [Access4all/adg (GitHub.com)].

 We are happy about issues and pull requests.
 Please refer to our contribution guidelines: [Access4all/adg/CONTRIBUTING.md (GitHub.com)].

-Let us make the Internet a more accessible place together!

-### Share your knowledge
+## Share your knowledge

-Help to improve the content of the guide by adding new chapters or improving existing chapters.
+Help to improve the content of the guide by adding new chapters or improving existing ones.
 [Join our Slack team] to discuss about your contribution and how to send it in, create an issue or a pull request on our GitHub project [Access4all/adg (GitHub.com)] to show us your proposal directly.

 Also, we appreciate if you found mistakes or outdated sections in the guide.
 Please let us know.

-### Meet at the Accessibility Developer Hackday
+## Meet us at our hackdays

-We organise frequent hackdays to discuss and plan the state of the Accessibility Developer Guide.
+We organise frequent gatherings (we call them "hackdays") to discuss the state of our guide, implement new content and examples, or take an in-depth look at an interesting accessibility question together.
 [Join our Meetup.com group] to get notified about upcoming events.

-### Share the guide and spread awarness
+## Share the guide and spread awareness

-You can also contribute by spreading awarness about the topic to your fellow developers.
+You can also contribute by spreading awareness about the topic to your fellow developers.

 * **Share the guide on Twitter** and other channels if you find it useful and want to give something back.
 We're also available on Twitter under [@A11yDevGuide (Twitter.com)] and on [Facebook].
 * **Talk about accessibility at your local meetup**.
 Feel free to use the guide as resource.
 We appreciate every developer who is concerned about accessibility.
 Let us know so we can share your event.

+## Important links

 [Join our Slack team]: https://join.slack.com/t/a11y-dev-guide/shared_invite/enQtMzMwOTkxNTI3NDYwLWI3MjRmZDQwOGMxOGVhNTI2NDg0ODhiMDUyZTQ4MDE4MzU1NmZiMTY2YmNjNjliYWEzODhjZDYwYjA1MDU4NmU
 [create an issue on GitHub]: https://github.com/Access4all/adg/issues
 [Access4all/adg (GitHub.com)]: https://github.com/Access4all/adg
 [Access4all/adg/CONTRIBUTING.md (GitHub.com)]: https://github.com/Access4all/adg/blob/master/CONTRIBUTING.md
-[JOin our Meetup.com group]: https://www.meetup.com/Accessibility-Developer-Guide-ADG/
+[Join our Meetup.com group]: https://www.meetup.com/Accessibility-Developer-Guide-ADG/
 [@A11yDevGuide (Twitter.com)]: https://twitter.com/A11yDevGuide
 [Facebook]: https://www.facebook.com/AccessibilityDeveloperGuide